stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/data-handling/built-in-datasets.md

  Example({'question': 'Which magazine has published articles by Scott Shaw, Tae Kwon Do Times or Southwest Art?', 'answer': 'Tae Kwon Do Times'}) (input_keys=None)]
 ```

-We just loaded trainset ( examples) and devset (50 examples).
+We just loaded trainset (5 examples) and devset (50 examples).
 Each example in our training set contains just a question and its (human-annotated) answer.
-As you can see it is loaded as a list of `Example` objects.
+As you can see, it is loaded as a list of `Example` objects.
 However, one thing to note is that it doesn't set the input keys implicitly, so that is something that we'll need to do!!

 ```python
 trainset = [x.with_inputs('question') for x in dataset.train]